CMU-Graphics/Scotty3D/docs/pathtracer/ray_triangle_intersection.md

 A few final notes and thoughts:

 If the denominator _dot((e1 x d), e2)_ is zero, what does that mean about the relationship of the ray and the triangle?
 Can a triangle with this area be hit by a ray?
 Given _u_ and _v_, how do you know if the ray hits the triangle?
-Don't forget that the intersection point on the ray should be within the ray's `time_bound`.
+Don't forget that the intersection point on the ray should be within the ray's `dist_bounds`.